OctopusDeploy/blog/blog/2018-10/selenium/31-deploying-a-simple-lambda-function/deploying-a-simple-lambda-function.md

 We then define the details of the cloud platform that we are deploying to.
 The Serverless application is cloud agnostic, and can be used to deploy to multiple cloud providers like AWS, Azure and Google Cloud.
 We are using AWS, and so the providers section will configure the global properties of the AWS Lambda service.

-The `name` property is the name of the cloud provider, set to aws in this case.
+The `name` property is the name of the cloud provider, set to `aws` in this case.

-The `runtime` property defines the language that our Lambda function is written in, which is java8.
+The `runtime` property defines the language that our Lambda function is written in, which is `java8`.

 The `region` property defines the AWS region that we will be deploying the Lambda to.
 AWS has many regions around the world, and you can find a complete list of regions that support Lambda at [https://docs.aws.amazon.com/general/latest/gr/rande.html#lambda_region](https://docs.aws.amazon.com/general/latest/gr/rande.html#lambda_region).
 We will use the `us-east-1` region here.